jesse-r-s-hines/jesse-r-s-hines/README.md

 Hi!
 I'm Jesse Hines.
-I'm a full-stack software developer working mostly in Python and TypeScript.
+I'm a full-stack software developer working in Python and TypeScript.

 You can see some of my open source projects here:
 - [WDIO Obsidian Service](https://github.com/jesse-r-s-hines/wdio-obsidian-service): A WebdriverIO service for end-to-end testing [Obsidian](https://obsidian.md) plugins